SimonBriche/medium-stories/logging-system/README.md

 # How to setup a convenient logging system for your Node App ?
-Ressources for the associated Medoum article : https://medium.com/p/fa9039b8dfa6
+Ressources for the associated Medium article : https://medium.com/p/fa9039b8dfa6

 In this article I show how I wrote my own dead simple logging module.